 Customer Service Representatives: Understand the Why

-Sometimes agile project teams do talk directly to users, in order to understand their needs and top issues with customer experience.
+Sometimes Agile or Scrum project teams do talk directly to users, in order to understand their needs and top issues with customer experience.
 However, it is often very difficult to ask the right questions to root out the key issues.
 Customers can hijack these interviews as opportunities to pitch pet feature improvements that may only be relevant to them.
 Indeed, getting a large enough customer sample to really get a sense of the biggest issues across your user base takes time and money, which most teams can’t afford.

 On the other hand, your sales team and customer service representatives (CSRs) deal with user issues day in and day out, and hear first hand which parts of the customer experience cause the most headaches, and which parts add the most value.
 Great CSRs use empathy to deal successfully with customers, and will have great insights into the “why” behind customer difficulty, which is essential to making improvements to customer experience.
 Take some time each month to sit down with one or more of your CSRs and ask them about the top issues customers are having, if new features are being adopted favorably and their insights into the ways the app could be improved.